J6 Timeline

 Joint Session of Congress

-Joint Session of Congress is Gavelled In
+House Speaker Gavels in Joint Session of Congress

 Members are assembled to carry out the constitutionally mandated count of Electoral College votes, marking the official start of debate and certification.